 - ‘No one would argue that Japan exercised the legitimate right of anticipatory self-defense when it bombed military bases in the virtual US colonies of Hawaii and the Phillippines, even though the Japanese knew that B-17 Flying Fortresses were coming off the Boeing production lines and could read in the American press that the planes were capable of burning down Tokyo.’
 (84)

 - ‘The Times, they show, is ‘vigorous in its denunciation of global adversaries of the United States who contemplate aggressive wars or engage in hostile acts against American citizens’ in violation of international law, but ignores such matters in the case of US actions.
-As one illustration, they point out that the words “UN Charter’ or ‘international law’ never appeared in its seventy editorials leading up to the invasion of Iraq, and they find that absence to be virtually uniform in opinion columns and other articles.’
-(85)
+As one illustration, they point out that the words “UN Charter’ or ‘international law’ never appeared in its seventy editorials leading up to the invasion of Iraq

 - ‘There is no United Nations.
 There is an international community that occasionally can be led by the only real power left in the world – that’s the United States – when it suits our interests and when we can get others to go along.’
 John Bolton